-Why is it taking so long to complete?
+Why did it take so long to complete?

-The path widening creates risks to structural stability of the embankment which supports significant government assets, as well as heritage listed assets above, below and adjacent to the works.
-Following professional advice, the works will be carried out in short stages to ensure these assets are not compromised.
+The path widening created risks to structural stability of the embankment which supported significant government assets, as well as heritage listed assets above, below and adjacent to the works.
+Following professional advice, the works were carried out in short stages to ensure these assets were not compromised.

 Are we working with Georges River Council?